Scale Worlds

 Curriculum-Aligned Interaction

-The scaling interaction was designed to mirror mathematical concepts students encounter in American science and math curricula: changing exponents in scientific notation and moving decimal places in standard notation.
+We designed the scaling interaction to mirror the math students already see in American classrooms, changing exponents in scientific notation and moving decimal places in standard notation.

 Animation showing decimal place movement